 Working for Water Corporation in this capacity has been amazing.
 The water industry is the ultimate enabler.
 I don’t think there’s a single person in Western Australia who isn’t influenced by what we do.
 It really is an all-pervasive business.

 The joy is that we cover nearly all customers in the whole state for water, wastewater and drainage.
 We have the capacity to do really detailed planning and the high-level strategy needed to keep the state operating, which is an absolute luxury.

 The challenge for us in south-west Western Australia is climate.
 The changes to our climate are just phenomenal.
 We used to receive about 350 billion litres of run-off into our dams, we now get about 30 billion litres of run-off most years.
 We’ve rebuilt the entire south-west water supply as a result of this change.
 We now have two big desalination plants providing half of Perth’s water, and we’re recycling wastewater and recharging it into aquifers.

 Our customers use about a third of the water that they used before 2001, so we’ve changed everyone’s behaviour too; we’ve changed the value set, we’ve changed where the water comes from, we’ve introduced groundwater replenishment.
 It’s been 10 fabulous years of change.
 And overlaid with that, Western Australia’s had the biggest construction boom in its history.
 The mining boom in the north-west was absolutely massive.

 While the south-west has climate issues, the north west saw phenomenal growth with towns and mining camps springing up in areas with virtually no water supply.
-It’s been an amazing ride to service all of
+It’s been an amazing ride to service all of this change.

 There are a couple of things I’ve learnt during my time as CEO at Water Corporation.
 The first is we’ve got to keep close to our customers.
 Our customers are much smarter than we give them credit for, they know what they want and we need to listen to them and work really closely with them to deliver the right sort of solutions for their life.